FCOO/url.js-extensions/README.md

 #### [`hash(newHash, triggerPopState)`](https://github.com/jillix/url.js#hashnewhash-triggerpopstate)

-### New options and methods
+### New methods

 #### `adjustUrl()`
-Check and correct the url by removing strings that are not decodeable Eg. `?test=1,2,3,4,%5,6,7,9` => `?test=1,2,3,4,,6,7,9`
+Check and correct the url by removing strings that are not decodeable.
+Also called on window-event `hashchange`

+Eg. `?test=1,2,3,4,%5,6,7,9` => `?test=1,2,3,4,,6,7,9`

 #### `hashString(name, notDecoded)`